OsirisML/OsirisML/README.md

 - Modify scripts to take sys args
 - Create single script to execute entire workflow
 - Create small pcap file and test classes to test the scripts
-- Have single command to execute workflow with params for: csv file for number and type of OSes, decimal value of training set size (pass in to xgboost.py, left to 0.2 by default if none given)
+- Have single command to execute workflow with params for: csv file for number and type of OSes, decimal value of training set size (pass in to xgboost.py, left to 0.2 by default if none given), option to remove data files after each step of workflow (remove the .pcaps after they are all converted to npt, then removed the .npts after they are all csv)
 - Create test directory with small test pcap file (see nprint's repo)

 Extra: